obsidiansystems/ledger-app-tezos/README.md

 * Tezos is the network
 * We connect to the network through a node
 * We access that node through tezos-client
-* We store our client's keys on the ledger
+* We store our client's keys on the ledger device

 Note that `tezos-client` will not only not support certain commands unless the node is installed, but the error messages for those commands will not even indicate that those commands are possible.